• Skip to primary navigation

 • Ice!

-And for the discarded blueberries: I have an incredibly easy compote recipe for topping cheesecakes, coffee cakes and even scones!
+And for the discarded blueberries: I have an incredibly easy blueberry compote recipe for topping cheesecakes, coffee cakes, or to have along with earl grey scones!
 Substitute 1 cup of the blueberries asked in the recipe for the discarded ones.

 Discarded blueberries.